storydoc-io/docs.storydoc.io/docs/fabric/getting-started.md

   workspaceFolder: workspace
 ```

+!!! tip

-make sure the directory exists and is accessible!
+    make sure the alternate workspace directory exists and is accessible.

 ### jdbc drivers

 by default no JDBC drivers are included

-add a JDBC driver jar file for your database in the ```lib``` directory (subdir of the installation directory)  and restart
+add a JDBC driver jar file for your database in the ```lib``` directory (subdir of the installation directory)

+!!! tip

+    restart the server after adding a jar file in the ```lib``` directory

 ## Running the server